(If you enjoy dog stories, you might enjoy my book – Newfies to the Rescue on Amazon.)

 The great Titanic’s demise – April 14, 1912

-Did you know the captain of the Titanic, William McMaster Murdoch, had his Newfoundland dog, Rigel, on board the Titanic?
+Did you know the First Officer, William McMaster Murdoch of the Titanic, had his Newfoundland dog, Rigel, on board the Titanic?

 If you appreciate and love the Newfoundland dog as I do, you will know they are bred for water rescue (among other things – draft purposes, acting as nannies, search and rescue, etc.).